 Normal exposure means the right combination of aperture, shutter speed, and ISO.

 Normal exposure also refers to your image not being under/overexposed by accident.
 The easiest way to check for this is by checking your histogram.

 This may sound like a lot of work, but you just need to understand the basics when interpreting the histogram.
 In a nutshell:

 - If the graph doesn’t reach the highlights area, your image is likely underexposed.

-- If there is a spike at the highlights area, your image is probably overexposed.
+- If there is a spike in the highlights area, your image is probably overexposed.

-Your job is to make sure that your image and main subject is properly exposed.
+Your job is to make sure that your image and main subject are properly exposed.

 To improve the photo even better, consider shooting your images in RAW.
 The post-processing apps (such as Adobe Camera Raw) may be able to help you achieve a better image.